Diablloo/rShare/README.md

 # rShare
 PHP Based Open Source File Sharing Service(Now Turning to Open Source...)

+# Information
+## I am turning rShare to Open Source...
+So there are some wrong in source...
+Please Do not use rShare before 1.0 Realease!!

 ##1.
 Introduction
 First, Thank you to use this! rShare will better and better.